 Desert View Campground is Awesome!

-- There is a beautiful unmarked trail between sites 46 and 48.
-It meanders through the trees and along the rim, with the most beautiful views of the Colorado River below.
-We saw footprints out here, so I know people hike the trail, but Eric spent four hours exploring and relaxing on the rim and didn’t see another soul.
+There is a beautiful unmarked trail between sites 46 and 48.
+It meanders through the trees and along the south rim, with the most beautiful views of the Colorado River below.
+We saw footprints out here, so I know people hike the trail, but we spent four hours exploring and relaxing on the edge rim and didn’t see another soul.
 Like I said — magic.

-- Ravens will steal your food.
-Talk about opportunistic — these birds were bold and beautiful, just like the tv show.
+Ravens will steal your food.
+Talk about opportunistic — these birds were bold and beautiful, just like the soap opera.
 Do not leave your food unattended.

 Sunrise Will Blow You Away